liuyuanlong1994/06-web/README.md

      df.dropna(inplace = True, axis = 1)    # drop empty columns
      df["Year"] = 2004
      ```
-   * Write a for loop, saving up all of your dataframes (elections) in a list.
+   * Write a for loop, placing up all of your dataframes (elections) in a list.
 Then `concat` them together.
 You'll probably want just these columns:
      ```
      ["Democratic", "Republican", "Total Votes Cast", "Year"]
      ```
-   * Then you just need to define a new column, Republican Share, and plot that against year.
+   * Then you just need to define a new column, Republican Share.
+   * You can either "select off" the column and plot the year, or you can [pivot](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.pivot.html) all of the city/county names up as columns, keeping the
+     * If you do this, you may want to deal with the counties that were occasionally split between congressional districts, "(CD X)".
+You could do this by fixing the labels with a regular expression.
+Then group by County/City, take the sum, and reset the index.
    </details>
-4. Extra Credit (this week -- will be required next week): put all of this into a function (or a sript, with options!!) so that you can select the county "on the fly."